One of my friends asked me this question today

 Your first problem will start at the SSN office, and you will have a cascading effect.

 Things are interconnected here n the USA.

 - Car Insurance rates depends on your driving history.

-- If your have any at fault driving ticket (speeding or accident), then your car insurance rates will increase.
+- If you have a fault driving ticket (speeding or accident), then your car insurance rates will increase.

-- Expect to pay 20 to 50% high insurance rates for next 3 to 5 years.
+- Expect to pay 20 to 50% high insurance rates for the next 3 to 5 years if any accidents.